bufbuild-ru/docs/docs/cli/build-systems/bazel/index.md

 `buf_lint_test` is a test rule that lints one or more `proto_library` targets.

-::: tip NoteUnused imports can't be detected due to the way the lint plugin captures warnings ([Issue #32](https://github.com/bufbuild/rules_buf/issues/32)).
+::: tip Unused imports can't be detected due to the way the lint plugin captures warnings ([Issue #32](https://github.com/bufbuild/rules_buf/issues/32)).

 :::